itmLABS/exceptiontrap-php/README.md

 #### 3. Register Plugin for better integration

-If you use the Bootsrap class insert the following method.
+If you use the Bootstrap class insert the following method.

 ```php
 protected function _initExceptiontrap(){